Foliose lichen: Pollution

-There is a direct correlation between pollution and the abundance and distribution of lichen.
+A direct correlation exists between pollution and the abundance and distribution of lichen.
 Foliose lichens are extremely sensitive to sulphur dioxide, which is a by-product of atmospheric pollution.
 Sulphur dioxide reacts with the chlorophyll in lichen, which produces phaeophytin and magnesium ions.
-When this reaction occurs in plants the lichen will then have less chlorophyll causing a decrease in respiration which eventually kills the lichen.
+When this reaction occurs in plants the lichen will then have less chlorophyll, causing a decrease in respiration that eventually kills the lichen.